World Premiere | Multi-Media Concert

 Matthias Bossi (Composer, Voice, & Drums) was a member of the seminal bands Skeleton Key, Sleepytime Gorilla Museum, and Fred Frith's Cosa Brava.
 As a founder of the recording collective The Book of Knots, he's had the pleasure of collaborating with Mike Patton, Blixa Bargeld, Tom Waits, Mike Watt, David Thomas, and Jon Langford.
 Studio credits include records with John Vanderslice, St. Vincent, Pretty Lights and The Tiger Lillies.
 His production company Ridiculon has written soundtracks for the best-selling video game "The Binding of Isaac: Rebirth" as well as "Super Meat Boy 5th Anniversary" and "The End Is Nigh."
 Bossi's voiceover work can be heard on the sensational "Little Baby's Ice Cream" commercials, and also on a guided audio tour of Golden Gate Park produced by SF-Based company, Detour.

 Jeremy Flower (Composer, Voice, Guitar, Keyboard, & Electronics) is a multi-instrumentalist and composer of acoustic and electronic music.
-His work with electronics has landed him on stage as a guest artist with the Atlanta and Chicago Symphony Orchestras, the Santa Fe Opera, LA Philharmonic, Konzertgebau, Curtis Institute, St. Luke’s, American Composers Orchestra as well as with world-renowned electronic producers in experimental, ambient and minimal techno genres.
-Flower has been commissioned by the Chicago Symphony Orchestra for their Music NOW series, James Sommerville and the Hamilton Philharmonic for their new music festival What Next?, and Carnegie Hall’s Weill Institute.
-He has written music for the feature documentary Animas Perdidas.
-He is part of David Krakauer’s Ancestral Groove project, which explores the heritage of traditional Jewish music through the lens of the modern experience fusing Klezmer with hip-hop, jazz, and house music.
-He has collaborated extensively with Argentine-American composer Osvaldo Golijov, helping to create electronic parts for the Grammy-nominated song cycle Ayre (2006) and one-act opera Ainadamar which won two Grammys (2007).
-Both of these works have been recorded for and released by Deutsche Grammophon.
-Flower and Golijov also collaborated on the film score for Francis Ford Coppola’s 2007 film, Youth Without Youth, a composition for the opening of WNYC Radio’s new performance space, and the score for Coppola’s 2009 film Tetro, and the yet unreleased film Twixt.
+His work with electronics has landed him on stage as a guest artist with some of the world’s best orchestras as well as with world-renowned electronic producers in experimental, ambient, and minimal techno genres.
+He also writes and tours with Rabbit Rabbit Radio, the song spinning duo of Matthias Bossi and Carla Kihlstedt.
+Flower has been commissioned by the Chicago Symphony Orchestra for their Music NOW series, James Sommerville and the Hamilton Philharmonic for their festival What Next?, and Carnegie Hall’s Weill Institute.
+He wrote the score for Laura Poitras’ 2017 feature documentary Risk, and Monika Navarro’s Animas Perdidas.
+He is part of David Krakauer’s Ancestral Groove project, which explores the heritage of traditional Jewish music fusing Klezmer with hip-hop, jazz, and house music.
+He has collaborated extensively with Argentine-American composer Osvaldo Golijov, helping to create electronic parts for the Grammy-nominated song cycle Ayre (2006) and one-act opera Ainadamar which won two Grammys (2007) on Deutsche Grammophon.

 A while after Matthias and I moved to Cape Cod in 2011, the sea began to seep into our songs.
 It was unavoidable.
 Even a simple walk on the beach connects you with the vastness of our earth’s life cycle.
 Every grain of sand used to be a shell, a rock, a mountain.
 Every wave that licks your toes marks a breath.